Turn An Old Plastic Container Into A Neat Feeder Birds Will Flock To

 Building your upcycled plastic container bird feeder

-Once you have all your materials and tools, you are ready to start assembling your recycled plastic container bird feeder.
+Once you have all your materials and tools, you're ready to create a bird-friendly garden at home with your new feeder.
 To begin, cut the lid lengthwise about a third of the way from the bottom.
 You can make this cut with either a soldering iron or an extra sharp knife that won't crack the plastic.
 Once the cut is made, put the tape over the sharp edge of the smaller piece of plastic where it was cut.
 Put the smaller piece of lid back on the rest of the container and fix it in place with the nuts and bolts.
 This will create one perch for the birds.

 Next, put holes level with each other through the front lid and the back of the container and thread a couple of sticks through the holes for the birds to stand on.
 To create a roof over the bird feeder's opening, attach the larger piece of the lid to the side of the container (which will now be the top of the feeder) by drilling or soldering holes and fastening it in place with nuts and bolts.
 Lastly, put two holes in the back of the feeder and thread a twist tie through the holes.
 Now you can fill your feeder with appropriate seeds, or you can try to attract more birds to your feeder with oats.
 Once full, find a good spot in your yard or garden, use the twist tie to fasten the feeder to a tree, and enjoy as your outdoor space comes alive with birds.